rickschubert/postgresql-users-and-auths/README.md

 [A video recording of the flow can be found here.](http://g.recordit.co/3fsUhhlbVL.gif)

-Given this simple setup it would now be possible to create a small REST API to create a signup and login flow.
+Given this simple setup, it would now be possible to create a small REST API to create a signup and login flow.

 # Tools used